tytysam/seir_spacebattle_app/space-battle.md

 ## Reminder on how to set up js in Chrome console

-### Execute Javascript in a web page
+### Execute JavaScript in a web page

-1. Put your javascript in a .js file as normal
+1. Put your javascript in a `.js` file as normal
 1. Reference the file inside a script tag inside the `<head>` tag of your html file

     ```javascript